MartinovG/VSE_9klas_ecosystem_simulator/README.md

 2. Use the mouse to interact with the simulation.
 You can modify environmental factors.

 3. Press the "Begin" button to start the simulation and observe the ecosystem dynamics in real-time.

+4.You can see graph about living plants, herbivores and predators as a result of the simulation by clicking the button "Graph"

 ## License